Last updated on August 30th, 2022 at 10:05 am

 Google Analytics is a free tool that is widely used to monitor website and app traffic across devices and measure performance.

 In GA4 the focus is on measuring events, such as clicks, user actions and page-scroll, and the users’ life cycle journey from first visit to goal conversion.
 It uses “data streams” instead of the views and segments used by old Universal Analytics properties.

 When should I start using GA4?

-In July 2023 GA4 will replace the traditional Universal Analytics entirely, and with no clear way to migrate data (yet), it’s a good idea to start using GA4 now so you can build up historic data ready for the change over.
+In July 2023 GA4 will replace the traditional Universal Analytics entirely, and with no clear way for GA4 to carry forward any of the data you’ve collected in the past on the old version (yet), it’s a good idea to start using GA4 now so you can build up historic data ready for the change over.

 How do I set it up?

 Google have produced video guides which show how to set up a GA4 property, either using a universal version of gtag.js tracking or with a Google Tag Manger account.
 There is also information about the new interface, managing accounts and properties and the Admin section.